 In cases where OpenSRS is the gaining registrar, resellers will have the ability to provide the authorization code along with the transfer order (Step 2.), and if they do so, we will submit the transfer request to the registry as soon as the order has been submitted in our system, without first sending an email to the domain owner (Step 3b).

 If the authorization code is not provided as part of the transfer initiation, then we will send an email to the owner contact provided on the transfer order.
-This new email will be sent instead of the FOA, with simplified copy, requesting that the registrant provide the authorization code via an updated transfer approval landing page (Step 4).
+This new email will be sent instead of the FOA, with a simplified copy, requesting that the registrant provide the authorization code via an updated transfer approval landing page (Step 4).

 Registrar transfers for many ccTLDs already follow a process very close to this, where the authorization code for an unlocked domain is all that’s required before submitting the transfer to the registry.
 Making this change across the board allows us to ensure that inbound transfers continue to function for all domains coming into our platform.